DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 The purpose of this is to link two Disciple Tools sites together in order to transfer contacts and share stats between the sites.

 For example, a team in Spain receives a contact from Germany.
-The team in Spain can site link their Disciple Tools site to their partner's site in Germany.
-They then will be able to transfer the contact from the Spain site to the Germany site.
+The team in Spain can link their Disciple Tools site to their partner's site in Germany.
+They will be able to transfer any contacts from the Spain site to the Germany site and vice versa.

 The visualization of the stats is still being developed.
 (Coming Soon!)